khusmann/bydantic/docs/basic-field-types.md

 # Field Type Reference

-## Basic Field Types
+## Field Type Primitives

-bydantic comes with a variety of basic field types that can be used to define bitfields.
-From these primatives, more complex data structures can be constructed via [field type combinators](#field-type-combinators).
+bydantic comes with a variety of primitive field types that can be used to define bitfields.
+From these primitives, more complex data structures can be constructed via [field type combinators](#field-type-combinators).

 ### ::: bydantic.uint_field